AbhiSilpin/cmkl-image-labelling-initializer/README.md

 <br>
 ✅ for each folder:
     - move inside the folder
-    - create labels, raw_frames, and selected_imgs folder
+    - create labels, raw_frames, and selected_imgs folders
     - use ffmpeg command to split the video into raw_frames
     - move all .jpg files into raw_frames
     - move back out
 <br>
-❗  make the command support different file types
+❗  make the script work with different file types
 ❗  consider a different command for finding the video file name
 ❓ prompt user for the path and file type input
 <br>